brianhouse/art_and_code/units/1_coordinates/lecture.md

   <img src="code/canvas_5.png" width=500 /><br />
 </p>

-It turns out that `stroke` and `fill` can take one more parameter—this one is for opacity, with 0 corresponding to completely transparent and 255 indicating completely opaque (which the is default).
-Here's the same code, but notice this fourth parameter added in for `fill`:
+It turns out that `stroke` and `fill` can take one more argument—this one is for opacity, with 0 corresponding to completely transparent and 255 indicating completely opaque (which the is default).
+Here's the same code, but notice this fourth argument added in for `fill`:

 ```py
 size(640, 480)